apache/fury-site/docs/docs/introduction/introduction.md

 For example, the deserialization may invoke `init` constructor or `equals`/`hashCode` method, if the method body contains malicious code, the system will be at risks.

-Fury provides a class registration mode option and enabled by default for this protocol, which allows deserializing trusted registered types or built-in types only for security.
+Fory provides a class registration mode option and enabled by default for this protocol, which allows deserializing trusted registered types or built-in types only for security.

-Fury provides a class registration option and enabled by default for such protocols, which allows only deserializing trusted registered types or built-in types. **Do not disable class registration or class registration checks unless you can ensure your environment is indeed secure**.
+Fory provides a class registration option and enabled by default for such protocols, which allows only deserializing trusted registered types or built-in types. **Do not disable class registration or class registration checks unless you can ensure your environment is indeed secure**.
 We are not responsible for security if you disabled the class registration option.

 ## RoadMap